 Canyoning in Llavorsí

 When celebrating Marina’s birthday, her family decided to surprise her with a memorable weekend.
-When we woke up that morning, the last thing we expected was to jump from 7 metres high into the blue (but cold) water of a canyon.
+When we woke up that morning, the last thing we expected was to jump from 7 metres high into a canyon’s blue (but cold) water.
 Such an incredible and refreshing way to start the day!
-For those who haven’t tried yet, canyoning is the action of moving through a canyon using various skills, including walking, jumping, climbing, rappelling, swimming, and scrambling.
+For those who haven’t tried it yet, canyoning is the action of moving through a canyon using various skills, including walking, jumping, climbing, rappelling, swimming, and scrambling.
 So much fun just in one sport!

-However, the best part is at the canyon’s end: a giant waterfall 45 metres high.
+However, the best part is the canyon’s end: a giant waterfall 45 metres high.
 Sounds challenging, huh?
 The real challenge was trying to rappel the waterfall while the water was blinding our moves.
-Nevertheless, the feeling of being surrounded by nature and trying to descent a waterfall by ourselves was indescribable.
+Nevertheless, the feeling of being surrounded by nature and trying to descend a waterfall was indescribable.

-When we got there, a friendly guide gathered our group, explained the rules and what we needed to know about the activity.
+When we got there, a friendly guide gathered our group and explained the rules and what we needed to know about the activity.
 He was very professional, and the activity was well organised.
-The guide stayed with us the whole time, explaining to us what to do at every moment.
+The guide stayed with us the whole time, explaining what to do every moment.
 And even though it can be a bit scary to jump or rappel sometimes, we felt completely safe at all times.